 This document specifies the:

-Metering Data Provider’s obligations concerning the validation, substitution and forward estimation of metering data to satisfy the Rules and metrology procedure obligations of AEMO and the responsible person.
+Metering Data Provider’s obligations concerning the validation, substitution and forward estimation of metering data to satisfy the Rules and metrology procedure obligations of AEMO and the metering coordinator.
 These relate to all metering installations for first-tier loads and second-tier loads for which the Metering Data Provider has an obligation, as specified in AEMO’s Market Settlement and Transfer Solution (MSATS); and

 The process of collating or determining type 6 and 7 metering installation data into trading intervals.